keorangi/keorangi/content/legal/terms-and-conditions.md

 ## Disclaimer

 **Please note:** This is a sample Terms and Conditions page and may not be suitable for all websites.
 It is recommended that you consult with a legal professional to ensure your terms and conditions are appropriate for your specific needs and comply with all applicable laws and regulations.
-You should replace `[Your Website URL - e.g., https://www.keorangi.nz]` with your actual website URL.
+Ensure this URL is correct and consult with a legal professional to ensure your terms and conditions are appropriate for your specific needs and comply with all applicable laws and regulations.